pual98/usna-cs-capstone-5/privacyMethods.md

 current implementation is simply k-prototypes, a modification of k-means:

 + [K-means refresher video](https://www.youtube.com/watch?v=4b5d3muPQmA):
-  Remember, k-means simply assigs random (or not-so-random) cluster centroids to start, assigns data points to the centroids nearest them (by Euclidian distance), finds the mean of the points assigned to a centroid, and resets the "center" to the mean.
-Then repeat this process until the centroid center stops moving significantly, or "converges."
+  Remember, k-means simply assigns random (or not-so-random) cluster centroids to start, assigns data points to the centroids nearest them (by Euclidean distance), finds the mean of the points assigned to a centroid, and resets the "center" to the mean.
+Then repeat this process until the centroid centers stop moving significantly, or "converge."

 + K-prototypes is basically the same thing, but with a slight tweak.
 In k-means, the *mean* is possible because the data is numerical.
 Remember, the